 Sustainable development requires reduced inequalities based on income, age, sex, gender, disability, sexual orientation, race, ethnicity, and religion, not only within countries but also between countries.
 Inequality leads to crime, disease, and environmental degradation because it threatens long-term social and economic development.
-Auburn University is highly engaged with Goal 10 across a variety of teaching, research, outreach, and student involvement categories.
-Auburn University's involvement with Goal 10 is especially well-represented through research and student involvement.
-Goal 10 has the most student organizations oriented toward it than any other SDG at Auburn University, indicating that Auburn University's student body is invested in reducing inequalities.
+Auburn University is moderately engaged with Goal 10 across a variety of teaching, research, outreach, and categories.
+Auburn University's involvement with Goal 10 is especially well-represented through its teaching activities.
+Goal 10 has the most outreach activities oriented toward it than any other SDG at Auburn University, indicating that Auburn University's student body is invested in reducing inequalities.
 Auburn University seeks to better reflect the diversity of the world beyond the AU campus.
-Because of Auburn University's mission as a land grant institution - "improving the lives of the people of Alabama, the nation, and the world. "equality must be central to Auburn University's activities.
+Because of Auburn University's mission as a land grant institution improving the lives of the people of Alabama, the nation, and the world.
+Per equality must be central to Auburn University's activities.